NachtRaveVL/Simple-AstroTracker-Arduino/README.md

 Each mount tracks current and target position, configured rate, optional software limits, park position, guide offsets, and optional axis-driver feedback.

 Mount geometry remains separate from the motor implementation.
-Current driver paths include:
+Driver paths include:

 * `AstroCallbackAxisDriver` for adapting an existing motor library or external controller.
 * `AstroServoAxisDriver` for normalized servo-style positioning.
 * `AstroStepDirAxisDriver` for ordinary STEP/DIR hardware advanced from the normal controller update loop.

 If a driver supplies position feedback through `getPositionDegrees()`, that reading updates the mount axis state.
-If feedback is unavailable, Astruino can maintain an internal rate-limited position estimate toward the current target.
+If feedback is unavailable, Astruino can maintain an internal rate-limited position estimate toward the target.

 ## Covers, Cameras, and Focusers